COrtsJosep/landscape-aesthetics/CONTRIBUTING.md

 git config user.name "YOUR_NAME"
 git pull # always pull before you write any code
 ```
+Pro tip: you can run all of these 7 commands at once, separated with a semicolon (;).

 ### Structure of the project
 The structure is heavily inspired from [Cookiecutter](https://cookiecutter-data-science.drivendata.org/v1/) and slightly from